 The Pedagogy Fellows Program supports Harvard graduate students in their roles as undergraduate teachers.
 Approximately thirty experienced and creative graduate student teachers per year serve as Pedagogy Fellows, who collaborate with faculty, administration, and the Bok Center’s senior staff to enhance training and support for teaching fellows within their departments and across the FAS.

 Pedagogy Fellows (PFs) are primarily responsible for developing and teaching their department’s pedagogy course, and for departments with no course, to work on developing one and/or otherwise supporting TF training in their home department or program.
-The Bok Center’s training prepares PFs to serve as liaisons between the Bok Center and their department/program, providing pedagogical support and guidance on topics related to teaching and professional development for graduate students.
+The Bok Center’s training is grounded in principles of equitable and inclusive teaching, and it prepares PFs to serve as liaisons between the Bok Center and their department/program, providing pedagogical support and guidance on topics related to teaching and professional development for graduate students.

-Bok Pedagogy Fellows (BPFs) may contribute to a variety of projects and initiatives at the Bok Center, including supporting TFs in General Education courses, teaching Bok Seminars, staffing the Bok Center’s core programming for graduate students, developing resources on topics such as inclusive teaching, and other special projects as determined by Fellows’ interests.
+Bok Pedagogy Fellows (BPFs) contribute to a variety of projects and initiatives at the Bok Center.
+The Bok Center’s training is grounded in principles of equitable and inclusive teaching, and it prepares PFs to provide pedagogical support and guidance on topics related to teaching and professional development for graduate students in the following areas: supporting TFs in General Education courses, leading Bok Seminars or other workshops, supporting the Bok Center’s equity and inclusion work, and other special projects as determined by Fellows’ interests.